marcojira/fld/README.md

 # From a directory of generated images
 gen_feat = feature_extractor.get_dir_features("/path/to/images", extension="png")

-fls_val = FLS().compute_metric(train_feat, test_feat, gen_feat)
+fld_val = FLD().compute_metric(train_feat, test_feat, gen_feat)
-print(f"FLS: {fls_val:.3f}")
+print(f"FLD: {fld_val:.3f}")

 # For other metrics
-from fls.metrics.FID import FID fid_val = FID().compute_metric(train_feat, None, gen_feat)
+from fld.metrics.FID import FID fid_val = FID().compute_metric(train_feat, None, gen_feat)
 print(f"FID: {fid_val:.3f}")
 ```

-**Note: While FLS is originally designed to evaluate sample novelty through the use of a test set, it can also be used without a test set.
+**Note: While FLD is originally designed to evaluate sample novelty through the use of a test set, it can also be used without a test set.
 To do so, simply pass a small proportion of the train set to the metric instead of the training features.
 Note that doing so will yield a metric that is less sensitive to overfitting (as training samples that are memorized will get a high likelihood).**

 ## Standard Evaluation
-**IMPORTANT:** For a comparable evaluation of FLS on CIFAR10, FFHQ and ImageNet, use the following settings:
+**IMPORTANT:** For a comparable evaluation of FLD on CIFAR10, FFHQ and ImageNet, use the following settings:
 - 10k generated samples
 - DINOv2 feature space
 - CIFAR10: